sassoftware/quickstart-sas-viya-azure/sas-viya/README.md

 * SAS Visual Analytics 8.5 on Linux
 * SAS Visual Statistics 8.5 on Linux
-* SAS Visual Data Mining and Machine Learning 8.5 on Linux
+* SAS Visual Data Mining and Machine Learning 8.5 on a Linux
 * SAS Data Preparation 2.5

 This Quickstart is a reference architecture for users who want to deploy the SAS platform, using microservices and other cloud-friendly technologies.
 By deploying the SAS platform in Azure, you get SAS analytics, data visualization, and machine-learning capabilities in an Azure-validated environment.